 What is the Universal Service Obligation?

 Since March 2020, Ofcom states that if you receive a broadband service with a download speed slower than 10Mbps, you are entitled to ask for an upgraded connection.
-This could be over your existing connection or require the installation of a new line.
+BT offers a number of both superfast fibre and full fibre packages that should solve this problem.

 How quickly are faults fixed?